cybozu/duck/examples/build-js/README.md

 $ npm start
 ```

-and open `http://localhost:1337/chunks.html` in your browser.
+and open `http://localhost:1337/page1.html` or `/page2.html` in your browser.